 1 in 43 children in America has a parent incarcerated.
-Seventy percent of those children are expected to end up in prison.
+70% of those children are expected to end up in prison

 The Effects of Mass Incarceration

 Our county has a long-standing history of high incarceration rates among minority communities.
 The statistics and facts are staggering.
-However how this impacts youth and families are rarely a part of the conversation.
-Youth Impacted by the incarceration of a loved one are more likely to have the following:
+But the impact incarceration has on youth and families is rarely a part of the conversation.
+Youth who are affected by the incarceration of a loved one are more likely to develop: